Convergence and Stability of Discrete Exterior Calculus for the Hodge Laplace Problem in Two Dimensions: Stability and Convergence of DEC

 \section{Stability and Convergence of DEC}

 For stability and convergence proof of DEC method for~\eqref{eq:Hodge-Laplace-natural} we follow~\cite{ArFaWi2010}.
-Since FEEC results for two dimensions in~\cite{ArFaWi2010} apply to planar domains in this section we assume $\Omega\subset \R^2$.
-The family $\{X_h\}$ triangulating $\Omega$ will be assumed to be DEC-regular, that is, non-degenerate Delaunay and shape regular.

-With the results above, we can show two versions of DEC Poincar\'e inequality one in terms of the FEEC graph norm and one in terms of the DEC graph norm. \begin{theorem}[DEC Poincare Inequality] Given a family $\{X_h\}$ of DEC-regular triangulations of $\Omega$, for sufficiently small $h$
+But first, with the results from previous section, we can show a DEC version of Poincar\'e inequality as follows. \begin{theorem}[DEC Poincar\'e Inequality] Given a family $\{X_h\}$ of DEC-regular triangulations of $\Omega$ a piecewise linear triangle mesh surface, we have

 where $\hat{c}_P$ is a constant. \end{theorem}